wp-plugins/wonderm00ns-simple-facebook-open-graph-tags/readme.txt

 = 0.3.2 =

-* Fixed a typo on the settings page
+* Fixed a typo on the settings page.

 = 0.3.1 =